Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Sources of information:

-The project "Russia congratulates!" - www.prazdniki.ru
+Project "Russia congratulates!" - www.prazdniki.ru

-Consolidated encyclopedia of aphorisms...
+Consolidated encyclopedia of aphorisms.
 Academician.
-2011.
+2011 .

 See what "Mayakovsky V.V. - biography" is in other dictionaries:

-Vladimir Vladimirovich (1893 1930), Russian poet.
+Vladimir Vladimirovich (1893-1930), Russian poet.
 In pre-revolutionary creativity, the eccentric confession of a poet who perceives reality as an apocalypse (tragedy Vladimir Mayakovsky, 1914; poems Cloud in pants, 1915, Flute spine, ... ...
 Russian history

 MAYAKOVSKY, the name of the city of Bagdati (see BAGDATI) in 1940 90 ... encyclopedic Dictionary

 Russian poet.
-In pre-revolutionary creativity, the poet's forced confession, which is forced to shout, perceives reality as an apocalypse (tragedy "Vladimir Mayakovsky", 1913, poems "A Cloud in Pants", 1915, "Spine Flute", 1916, "War and Peace", 1917).
-After 1917 - the creation of a myth about the socialist world order (play "Mystery Buff", 1918, poems "150,000,000", 1921, "Vladimir Ilyich Lenin", 1924, "Good!", 1927) and a tragically growing feeling of its depravity (from verse.
-"Lost Sitting", 1922, before the play "Bath", 1929).
-In the poem "With the Whole Voice" (1930), the assertion of the sincerity of his path and the hope to be understood in the "communist distance".
-A reformer of the poetic language, he had a great influence on the poetry of the 20th century.
+In pre-revolutionary creativity, the confession of a poet forced to a cry, perceiving reality as an apocalypse (the tragedy "Vladimir Mayakovsky", 1913, the poems "A Cloud in Pants", 1915, "Flute-Spine", 1916, "War and Peace", 1917).
+After 1917 - the creation of a myth about the socialist world order (the play "Mystery-Buff", 1918, the poems "150,000,000", 1921, "Vladimir Ilyich Lenin", 1924, "Good!", 1927) and the tragically growing sense of its depravity (from verse "Seated", 1922, before the play "Bath", 1929).
+In the poem "Out loud" (1930) affirmation of the sincerity of one's path and the hope of being understood in the "communist far away".
+A poetic language reformer, he had a great influence on the poetry of the 20th century.
 Committed suicide.

 Biography